Women Mentoring Women Is More Important Than Ever. Here’s Why

 To start a women’s mentoring program, take the following next steps:

-• Speak to women in your organization to gauge interest and discover if there’s already mentoring happening beneath the surface.
+• A common mentoring program best practice is to speak to women in your organization to gauge interest and discover if there’s already mentoring happening beneath the surface.
 It’s not uncommon for informal workplace mentors to help out, though this often occurs without the oversight, structure, goal setting or results tracking that comes with formal programs.

 • Advocate for establishing a structured mentoring program, which should include gaining a budget for administrative staff and mentoring software.
 If you’re not at the executive level, this will mean getting an executive sponsor who can help advocate for your budget and other needs.